imgntn/j360/README.md

 ### Remote Viewer

-Open `viewer.html` in any browser to watch the WebRTC preview.
-The page connects to the signaling server on port 3000 and displays the incoming stream.
+Open `dashboard.html` in any browser to watch the WebRTC preview and control recording.
+The page connects to the signaling server on port 3000 and to the remote control server on port 4000.

 ### HLS Viewer